serge-sans-paille/pythran-stories/content/2016-04-18-aliasing-improved.rst

 Illustration: Typing
 --------------------

-Thanks to the above analyse, Pythran is capable of computing some rather difficult informations!
+Thanks to the above analysis, Pythran is capable of computing some rather difficult informations!
 In the following:

 .. code:: python